 See Session & Pricing Below:

 Planning for your future can help protect your assets and ensure their smooth transfer to your heirs.
-However, estate planning can be a complicated process.
-There are two primary vehicles for estate planning: Last Wills and Testaments, or simply a Will, and a Revocable Trust.
+However, estate planning can be a complicated process to navigate.
+There are two primary vehicles for estate planning: Last Will and Testaments, or simply a Will, and a Revocable Trust.
 Each legal instrument is governed by Florida State Law for Florida residents.

-A Will is an imperative document where the procurer, or testator, has established how he or she wishes their assets to be distributed upon their passing.
-The Testator will appoint an executor of the estate within the terms of the Will.
+Commonly referred to as a Will, this document is the most common tool for estate planning.
+Here, the procurer, or testator, has established how he or she wishes their assets to be distributed upon their passing.
+The Testator will appoint an executor, or personal representative of the estate within the terms of the Will.
 The executor of the estate then oversees the administration of the Testator’s assets after the Testator's death pursuant to the Will’s instruction.
-A Will can be destroyed or amended by the Testator by following specific requirements under Florida law however, they cannot be altered after the Testator passes.
+A Will can be destroyed or amended by the Testator by following specific requirements under Florida Law; however, terms cannot be altered after the Testator passes.
+We offer a Joint Last Will & Testament for spouses looking to simplify their estate portfolio.

 Advantages: This document is not as cumbersome as a Trust at formation.
-We simply state your assets / beneficiaries, there is no need to transition any bank account or property under the Last Will and Testament.
-There are no restrictions regarding assets; therefore, a secondary document, such as a Pour Over Will or Quit Claim Deed, is not necessary.
+We simply state your assets and beneficiaries.
+There is no need to transition any bank account or property under the Last Will and Testament.
+There are no restrictions regarding assets; therefore, a secondary document, such as a Pour Over Will or Deed is not necessary.

 What is a Trust?

 Advantages: Assets named or transferred under the Trust avoid the hardship and delay of probate.
-Probate may take up to two years and thousands of dollars.
-The assets herein would also circumvent any “generation skipping tax”and further avoids any federal death or inheritance tax .
-This Trust will not need a separate EIN or tax filing, simply your Social Security Number.
+Probate may take up to two years and thousands of dollars between Court costs, filing fees, and an Attorney if need be.
+The assets herein would also circumvent any “generation skipping tax”,and further avoids any federal death or inheritance tax.
+This type of Trust will not need a separate EIN or tax filing, simply your Social Security Number.
+Trust assets are immediately transferable to beneficiaries upon the Grantor’s passing.
+This Instrument may be more tedious at inception, yet simplifies the estate for your heirs and loved ones in the future.

-What is the Difference between a Will and Trust?
+So, what is the difference between a Will and Trust?

 Pour Over Will: